 - Gastric ulcer.
 You get this on your stomach lining.

 - Duodenal ulcer.
 This appears at the top end of the small intestine, an organ that digests and absorbs much of the food you eat.

 You can have ulcers at any age, but your chances go up as you get older.

 Ulcers form when digestive juices damage the walls of the stomach or small intestine.
 If the mucus layer gets too thin or your stomach makes too much acid, your gut will feel it.
 The two major causes are:

-Smoking cigarettes and drinking alcohol also can make you more likely to get ulcers.
-But stress and eating a lot of spicy food don’t cause ulcers, as experts once thought.
+- Smoking cigarettes and drinking alcohol also can make you more likely to get ulcers.
+Stress and eating a lot of spicy food don’t cause ulcers, as experts once thought.
 But they can make ulcers worse and harder to treat.